CurveDocs/curve-docs/docs/factory/stableswap-ng/overview.md

 # **Base Pools**

-StableSwap pools also allow the deployment of metapools (an asset paired against a base pool).
+Stableswap pools also allow the deployment of metapools (an asset paired against a base pool).
 When deploying a new Factory, the existing base pools must be manually added to the contract for them to be used for metapools.

 *Limitations when adding new base pools:*